usnistgov/quantum-sensors-tdm/README.md

 The echo line adds `source ~/qsp/bin/activate` to `~/.bashrc`, which activates this venv for each new terminal.
 You may exit this venv with `deactivate` to run code that requires a different python environment.

 # Installation
-You probably want to install all the stuff you need for tdm, not just this repo, so
+You probably want to install all the stuff you need for TDM, not just this repo, so
 ```
+pip install -e git+ssh://git@github.com/usnistgov/quantum-sensors-tdm.git#egg=quantumsensorstdm
+pip install -e git+ssh://git@github.com/usnistgov/mass.git#egg=mass
-pip install -e git+ssh://git@bitbucket.org/nist_microcal/nist-qsp-tdm.git#egg=nistqsptdm -e git+ssh://git@bitbucket.org/joe_fowler/mass.git#egg=mass -e git+https://git@github.com/usnistgov/dastardcommander#egg=dastardcommander
+pip install -e git+https://git@github.com/usnistgov/dastardcommander#egg=dastardcommander
 ```
-You may need to enter your bitbucket and or github login info.
-It may go smoother if you set up an ssh key with bitbucket and github so you don't need to enter loging info.
+You may need to enter your github login info.
+It may go smoother if you set up an ssh key with github so you don't need to enter loging info.
 If you have a a public ssh key setup, you may be required to add it.
-If you get an error like `Permission denied (public key)` you probably have to add your key to github or bitbucket (I've only seen this on github).
+If you get an error like `Permission denied (public key)` you probably have to add your key to github.

 Here we install with the `-e` "editable" flag.
 On Ubuntu 18 in the venv this causes the code to be installed to `qsp/src`.
 On a Mac without a venv I found the code to be installed to `src` relative to where the command was executed.